alagala/labs/azure/stream-analytics/README.md

 # Cleanup the allocated resources

+## Stop the Stream Analytics job

+1. Navigate to the Stream Analytics job (`TwitterStoreProjectedFieldsJob`), then select **Overview** on the left-hand menu.

+1. Click on the **Stop** button to stop the job.

+1. Wait a few moments, until you receive a notification in the Azure portal stating that the job was successfully stopped.

 ## Run Terraform to destroy the environment

 Run the following Terraform command to cleanup all allocated resources and destroy the environment: